Misophonia: Epidemiology

 Research is still being conducted on misophonia's global prevalence, and studies of misophonia's prevalence vary considerably.
 Several studies have investigated misophonia prevalence in samples representative of national populations.
 In these studies, many people—33%, 79%, or 96%—reported negative reactions to at least one misophonia trigger sound.
 The prevalence of clinically significant levels of misophonia was much lower.
 An online representative study in the United Kingdom found 18% of participants reported a significant burden from misophonia.
 This study has been cited in popular outlets, including BBC, Medscape, and Medical Xpress.
 A household interview study in Ankara, Turkey, reported a slightly lower prevalence of 13%.
-A United States representative web-based panel study reported a misophonia prevalence of just 5%; however, this study required participants to score in the clinical range on not one but two misophonia measures.
+A United States representative web-based panel study reported a misophonia prevalence of just 5%, but this study required participants to score in the clinical range on not one but two misophonia measures.
 A German study in which participants filled out questionnaires during household visits reports a seemingly similar 5% prevalence, but this is based on a single measure that in the U.S. study yielded a prevalence of 14%.
 When the German study requires clinical criteria to be met on two measures, prevalence drops to only 2%.
 A second German study, using a single measure, reported similar or slightly lower levels of clinical misophonia symptoms compared to the first German study.

 Authors of both German studies discussed the possibility that misophonia may be less common in Germany than in countries like Turkey or the U.S. Methodological explanations for the studies' divergent results cannot be ruled out.
 Still, evidence does suggest misophonia is not specific to any one culture.
 For example, although these are not representative population studies, research has reported misophonia prevalences of 6% among Chinese university students and 24% among Iranian university students.

 Misophonia symptoms may vary along a continuous spectrum, with varying proportions of people experiencing few or no, mild, moderate, or severe symptoms.
 Accordingly, the consensus definition of misophonia recognises that misophonia severity and expression vary.

-Although some studies report the prevalence and severity of misophonia are similar across genders, others report women are more likely to have misophonia than men.
+Although some studies report the prevalence and severity of misophonia are similar across genders, others report female individuals are more likely to have misophonia than males.
 At least among youth and adults, younger age may be related to higher levels of misophonia symptoms, though other studies find no relationship between age and misophonia.